ojroques/nvim-bufdel/README.md

 # nvim-bufdel

-A very small Neovim plugin to improve the deletion of buffers.
+A small Neovim plugin to improve the deletion of buffers.

 Improvements:
 * **Preserve the layout of windows.** Deleting a buffer will no longer close any